doergestim/Revamped_IntroLabs/IntroClassFiles/Tools/IntroClass/ADHD/Cowrie/Cowrie.md

 >
 >Cowrie is developed by <b>Michel Oosterhof</b> and is based on <i>Kippo</i> by <b>Upi Tamminen</b> (desaster).

-The first thing we need to do is instal and start Cowrie.
+The first thing we need to do is install and start Cowrie.

 To begin, let's open a terminal.